There are three things extremely hard: steel, a diamond, and to know one’s self.Benjamin Franklin

 The first alternative to the chipbreaker we must consider is, of course, no chipbreaker.
 Indeed, if you always plane with the grain of the wood, as mentioned above the chipbreaker adds no value while wasting energy.
 Indeed it may even reduce the quality of the finished surface’s appearance.

-In the case of the Japanese plane, the chipbreaker can be easily and speedily removed without influencing the cutter.
+In the case of the Bailey pattern plane or other styles with cap irons and the chipbreaker and blade attached to each other by screws, using the plane without the chipbreaker is more than a little problematic.
+But in the case of Japanese plane, the chipbreaker can be easily and speedily removed without influencing the cutter.
 The resulting finish created by the plane may or may not be improved, but the force required to motivate the tool will absolutely decrease.
 Sadly, such cooperative wood can be elusive.

 This is an excellent solution, one I highly recommend to Beloved Customers.